Algeria Combats Wildfires, Observes Day Of Mourning - UrduPoint

 The North African country has been in the grip of devastating fires since Monday that have claimed at least 69 lives -- 41 civilians and 28 soldiers.

-In Tizi Ouzou district, the area with the highest casualty toll, an AFP journalist reported entire sectors of forest going up in smoke.
+In Tizi Ouzou district, the area with the highest casualty toll, an AFP journalist reported swathes of forest going up in smoke.

 Villagers forced to evacuate in order to escape the flames began trickling back to their homes, overwhelmed by the scale of the damage.